garrandall/popular-music-data/tracks/two-is-better-than-one-boys-like-girls-taylor-swift.md

 There's so much time to figure out the rest of my life And you've already got me coming undone

-And I'm thinking, ooh, I can't live without you 'Cause, baby, two is better than one
+And I'm thinking, oh, I can't live without you
+'Cause, baby, two is better than one
 There's so much time to figure out the rest of my life But I've figured out with all that's said and done